1989 Santam Bank Trophy Division B: Regular season and title play-offs

 There were six participating teams in the Santam Bank Trophy Division B. Teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The top two teams in the division – along with the top two teams from Division A qualified for the title play-off finals.
 The team that finished first in Division A would play at home against the team that finished second in Division B and the team that finished second in Division A would play at home against the team that finished first in Division B.

 Promotion play-offs

 The Division B champion qualified for the promotion play-offs.
 That team played off against the team placed bottom in Division A over two legs.
 The winner over these two ties qualified for the 1990 Santam Bank Trophy Division A, while the losing team qualified for the 1990 Santam Bank Trophy Division B.